 - Cleansing therapies – called panchakarma (five-fold therapies viz. emesis, purgation, oil enema, decoction enema, and nasal drops instillation)

-Santarpana or nourishment therapy is recommended for a lean diabetic patient (krusha pramehi).
-The typical characteristics of the lean diabetic patient who has lost body tissues and energy are:
+The typical characteristics of a lean diabetic patient who has lost body tissues and energy are as follows:

 - Sudden loss of weight